• Skip to main content

 By Linda Purser

-Amazon has some beautiful dog crate side tables, but this RVing couple decided to make their own by creating a handmade wooden top for a regular dog crate.
+You can also make your own by creating a wooden top for a regular dog crate.

 Living room furniture in fifth wheel reconfigured to make room for dog crate